JadedOrchid/Oath/CONTRIBUTING.md

    reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer requests you make a change you don't understand, ask them why.
-1. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.
+1. Fix any issues raised by your code reviewer, and push your fixes as a single new commit.
 1. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.